 - One keybinding activates the SLAM, which is used for the Missile Boat.
 This craft doesn't appear in any mission.

-- The X-Wing collector's edition included a cut-down version of X-Wing Vs. TIE Fighter, known as Flight School.
-This demo only shows 14 missions across the rebels and imperials - however, there were additional mission files included with the game which may be accessed by modifying a text file.
+- The X-Wing collector's edition included a cut-down demo version of the game known as Flight School.
+This demo only shows 14 missions across the Rebels and Imperials - however, there were additional mission files included with the game which may be accessed by modifying a text file.

 - Hitbox Dissonance: As long as your cockpit doesn't slam into enemy containers, your craft doesn't take Collision Damage (especially with the B-Wing).
 Lasers and other projectiles work as expected.

 - Old-School Dogfight: Standard use of space-sim dogfight games.
-This installment adds a feature that reduces turning rate if throttle is not at 1/3rds power.
+This installment adds a feature that reduces turning rate if the throttle is above 2/3rds power.

-- Sprint Shoes: Tractor Beams can be installed on Imperial craft, and have all their power redirected to engines for a massive speed boost.
+- Like in TIE Fighter, Tractor Beams can be installed on several Imperial craft, and come with their own separate power supply that can be entirely redirected to the engines for a massive speed boost, if not using it to make up for the hit increased shield and laser recharge would incur normally.
 For multiplayer, most players loaded them entirely to take advantage of the power boost.